Langham Hospitality Group: Ownership

 Langham Hospitality Group is a wholly owned subsidiary (as Langham Hotels International Limited) of Great Eagle Holdings.
 It not only oversees the operations and performance of its own hotels, but also provides professional management services to its developer- or owner-partners.
 Great Eagle Holdings invests in, develops and manages office, retail, residential and hotel properties in Asia, North America and Europe.
-The organisation is also active in property management and maintenance services, as well as building materials trading.thrive on change.
+The organisation is also active in property management and maintenance services, as well as building materials trading.
 Great Eagle Holdings was founded in 1963 with the incorporation of The Great Eagle Company Limited, which was listed on the Hong Kong Stock Exchange in 1972.
 In 1990, following a reorganisation, Great Eagle Holdings Limited, incorporated in Bermuda, became the listed holding company of Great Eagle in place of The Great Eagle Company Limited.